v-cakoll/docs.it-it/docs/visual-basic/language-reference/data-types/sbyte-data-type.md

 [!INCLUDE [supporting-underscores](../../../../includes/vb-separator-langversion.md)]

 Se il valore letterale integer è esterno all'intervallo di `SByte`, vale a dire se è minore di <xref:System.SByte.MinValue?displayProperty=nameWithType> o maggiore di <xref:System.SByte.MaxValue?displayProperty=nameWithType>, si verifica un errore di compilazione.
-Quando un valore letterale integer non ha alcun suffisso, viene dedotto un [valore integer](integer-data-type.md) .
-Se il valore letterale integer non è compreso nell'intervallo del tipo di `Integer`, viene dedotto un valore [Long](long-data-type.md) .
-Ciò significa che, negli esempi precedenti, i valori letterali numerici `0x9A` e `0b10011010` sono interpretati come interi con segno a 32 bit con un valore di 156, che supera <xref:System.SByte.MaxValue?displayProperty=nameWithType>.
-Per compilare correttamente codice simile a questo che assegna un Integer non decimale a una `SByte`, è possibile eseguire una delle operazioni seguenti:
+When an integer literal has no suffix, an [Integer](integer-data-type.md) is inferred.
+If the integer literal is outside the range of the `Integer` type, a [Long](long-data-type.md) is inferred.
+This means that, in the previous examples, the numeric literals `0x9A` and `0b10011010` are interpreted as 32-bit signed integers with a value of 156, which exceeds <xref:System.SByte.MaxValue?displayProperty=nameWithType>.
+To successfully compile code like this that assigns a non-decimal integer to an `SByte`, you can do either of the following:

-- Disabilitare i controlli dei limiti Integer compilando con l'opzione del compilatore `/removeintchecks`.
+- Disable integer bounds checks by compiling with the `/removeintchecks` compiler switch.

-- Usare un [carattere tipo](../../programming-guide/language-features/data-types/type-characters.md) per definire in modo esplicito il valore letterale che si vuole assegnare al `SByte`.
-Nell'esempio seguente viene assegnato un valore letterale negativo `Short` a un `SByte`.
-Si noti che, per i numeri negativi, è necessario impostare il bit più significativo della parola più ordinata del valore letterale numerico.
-Nel caso dell'esempio, si tratta del bit 15 del valore letterale `Short`.
+- Use a [type character](../../programming-guide/language-features/data-types/type-characters.md) to explicitly define the literal value that you want to assign to the `SByte`.
+The following example assigns a negative literal `Short` value to an `SByte`.
+Note that, for negative numbers, the high-order bit of the high-order word of the numeric literal must be set.
+In the case of our example, this is bit 15 of the literal `Short` value.

    [!code-vb[SByteTypeChars](../../../../samples/snippets/visualbasic/language-reference/data-types/sbyte-assignment.vb#1)]

 ## <a name="programming-tips"></a>Suggerimenti per la programmazione

-- **Conformità a CLS.** Il tipo di dati `SByte` non fa parte della [Common Language Specification](https://www.ecma-international.org/publications/standards/Ecma-335.htm) (CLS), pertanto il codice conforme a CLS non può utilizzare un componente che lo utilizza.
+- **CLS Compliance.** The `SByte` data type is not part of the [Common Language Specification](https://www.ecma-international.org/publications/standards/Ecma-335.htm) (CLS), so CLS-compliant code cannot consume a component that uses it.

-- **Conversioni.** Il tipo di dati `SByte` viene ampliato in `Short`, `Integer`, `Long`, `Decimal`, `Single` e `Double`.
-Ciò significa che è possibile convertire `SByte` in uno di questi tipi senza riscontrare un errore <xref:System.OverflowException?displayProperty=nameWithType>.
+- **Widening.** The `SByte` data type widens to `Short`, `Integer`, `Long`, `Decimal`, `Single`, and `Double`.
+This means you can convert `SByte` to any of these types without encountering a <xref:System.OverflowException?displayProperty=nameWithType> error.

-- **Digitare i caratteri.** `SByte` non ha un carattere di tipo letterale o un carattere di tipo identificatore.
+- **Type Characters.** `SByte` has no literal type character or identifier type character.

-- **Tipo di Framework.** Il tipo corrispondente in .NET Framework è la struttura <xref:System.SByte?displayProperty=nameWithType>.
+- **Framework Type.** Il tipo corrispondente in .NET Framework è la struttura <xref:System.SByte?displayProperty=nameWithType>.

 ## <a name="see-also"></a>Vedere anche